 We were able to briefly enjoy the scenery the following morning:

 I took care of packing up the sleeping gear and tent while Yann cooked breakfast.
 Our folding cutting board had gone missing, so Yann surveyed the area to see whether a mischievous racoon had moved it elsewhere.
-Instead, Yann spotted a squirrel struggling to drag the board back to its nest and foiled the squirrel’s plans to redecorate.
+Instead, Yann spotted a squirrel struggling to drag the board back to its nest and thwarted the squirrel’s plans to redecorate.

 We hopped on our loaded bicycles at 9:15am, hopeful that we were physically capable of riding the 160ish km back to the car.

 With full daylight, I was feeling more confident about handling the bumpy descents.
 I was even employing the mountain biking technique of riding out of my saddle, pedals level, and knees bent.
 This worked well the first 17km until I hit a patch of especially soft gravel on a fast descent.
 My front wheel sank into the gravel, moved to the side and I was involuntarily separated from my bike.